 If you do end up having to bottle feed, many major pet store outlets have kitten formula available for purchase.
 Make sure to read instructions carefully so they are getting the exact amount of nutrients they need to thrive.

 There is always a chance to save a baby, but don’t get too let down if your efforts don’t pay off.
-Sometimes, there really is nothing you can do—and mothers often know best.
+Sometimes, there really is nothing you can do, and you might have to accept that mother knew best this time.

 5. Mother Cat Needs a Break